-The Enugu Ugbakwa Community Primary School is so dilapidated that the kids sit on Bagco Bags, others on stones and bare floor to learn in a classroom.
+The Enugu Ugbakwa Community Primary School is so dilapidated that the kids sit on Bagco Bags, others on stones and bare a floor to learn in a classroom.

 Mr. Ejiofor Cyprian who spoke to MAWA, described the condition of public primary and secondary schools in Enugu as deplorable, pointing out that the kids often learn in a very unconducive environment.